ajk5yx-kthd/technical-writing-portfolio/samples/social-media-api-strategy-guide/README.md

 **Comment Collection and Analysis**

 Every comment and reply on posts is accessible through the API.
-We retrieve the comment text, the username of who posted it, when it was posted, and how many likes the comment received.
+We retrieve the comment text, when it was posted, and how many likes the comment received.
 This creates a dataset of authentic audience reactions expressed in natural language.

 Unlike simple engagement metrics, comments reveal what people are actually thinking and feeling about content.
 A post might have many likes but comments expressing confusion, or it might have fewer likes but comments showing deep appreciation or requesting more similar content.
-Comment analysis uncovers this nuance.

 ### How Instagram Data Informs Strategy

 The Instagram integration primarily identifies which visual content styles and caption approaches resonate with audiences.
 Because Instagram is highly visual and algorithm-driven, success on the platform depends on creating immediately compelling imagery paired with captions that encourage engagement.

-By analyzing performance data, we identify whether carousel posts outperform single images, whether video content gets more reach than static posts, what caption lengths correlate with higher engagement, and which calls-to-action (questions, prompts to tag friends, etc.) generate the most responses.
+By analyzing performance data, one can discover the content that works best for their particular audience.
+They can identify whether carousel posts outperform single images, whether video content gets more reach than static posts, what caption lengths correlate with higher engagement, which calls-to-action generate the most responses, and many more revealing insights helping maximize the Instagram platform.

-The audience timing data reveals optimal posting windows specific to your followers.
-Generic advice might suggest posting at 9 AM, but your audience might be most active at 7 PM on weekdays and 11 AM on weekends.
-The Instagram API provides this granular timing intelligence.

 ---